lrmendess/open-source-datalake/README.md

 docker compose -f docker-compose.metabase.yml up -d
 ```

 Access the URL [http://localhost:3000](http://localhost:3000) in your browser.
-Create your user account and use Starbust to connect to the database (Trino).
+Create your user account and use Starburst to connect to the database (Trino).
 - **Hostname:** datalake-trino-coordinator
 - **Port:** 8080
 - **Catalog (optional):** hive